 This can start at a very early stage as early as creating the business vision, hiring your team members, targeting your audience, and finally creating a marketing strategy.

-Examples of these metrics would be employee’s understanding of the business goals and their monthly OKRs.
+Examples of these metrics would be employees’ understanding of the business goals and their monthly OKRs.
 Communication with the customer, service levels, experience delivery, and your overall marketing costs.

 With interaction metrics, we can go on and on, since such metrics measure all about your brand.
-They include all your interactions channels; website, social media, demos, reviews, lead generation, web traffic, click-through rate (CTR), trails, shares, recommendations and so on.
+They include all your interactions channels; website, social media, demos, reviews, lead generation, web traffic, click-through rate (CTR), trails, shares, recommendations, and so on.

-Looking deeper into those interaction metrics, you can understand very important analytics, such as leads per marketing technique, per channel, per practice area and understand the behavior of your audience on social media, website, and blog for better tailoring of your strategy for each channel and your overall marketing strategy.
+Looking deeper into those interaction metrics, you can understand very important analytics, such as leads per marketing technique, per channel, per practice area, and understand the behavior of your audience on social media, website, and blog for better tailoring of your strategy for each channel and your overall marketing strategy.

 Brand association or positioning are common examples of perceptual metrics.
 What does your customer associate your brand with?
 Are they positive or negative attributes?
 Are they willing to recommend you to friends and family?
-How is your business objectives clear to them and do these objectives really “changing their lives”?
+How are your business objectives clear to them and do these objectives really “changing their lives”?